-OTTAWA PROFESSIONAL PHOTOGRAPHER RE-EVALUATES LUCENT DURING ALTERNATE VISITATIONS….
-“THE STILLNESS OF THE CHURCH FALLEN LIGHT”
+OTTAWA PROFESSIONAL PHOTOGRAPHER RYAN STUDIO /SERVING KANATA / STITTSVILLE / BARRHAVEN / MANOTICK / ORLEANS / PHOTOGRAPHY EDUCATIONAL ARTICLE “I RE-EVALUATED LUCENT” DURING ALTERNATE VISITATIONS INCLUDING “THE STILLNESS OF THE CHURCH FALLEN LIGHT”

-OTTAWA PROFESSIONAL PHOTOGRAPHER’S BLOG/ ARTICLE REVISION, BY OTTAWA PROFESSIONAL STUDIO PORTRAIT PHOTOGRAPHER, JEFF RYAN / PORTRAIT PHOTOGRAPHY STUDIO SERVING, STITTSVILLE, KANATA, BARRHAVEN, ORLEANS, MANOTICK
+OTTAWA PROFESSIONAL PHOTOGRAPHER’S BLOG/ ARTICLE REVISION, BY OTTAWA PROFESSIONAL STUDIO PORTRAIT PHOTOGRAPHER, JEFF RYAN / PORTRAIT PHOTOGRAPHY STUDIO SERVING, STITTSVILLE, KANATA, BARRHAVEN, ORLEANS, MANOTIC

 It has long been a habit of mine over endless years upon entering churches, to not only examine the overall lighting characteristics of ambient light and in addition, reflections of stained glass patterns on church artifacts.
 I do this instinctively particularly in Ottawa’s Roman Catholic churches due to their ornate, and in many instances, historical characteristics.
 Days following an Ottawa wedding ceremony or other related religious event, draws me back to these holy sanctuaries out of deep respect while studying the constantly moving coloured collage of light, entirely distinguished in appearance.